erajasekar/erajasekar.github.io/_posts/2020-08-02-how-to-add-icons-to-notion-notes.md

 ---
 layout: post
-title: How to Easily Add Icons to your Notion Notes
+title: How to Easily Add Icons to your Notion Notes?
 date: 2020-08-02
 draft: false
 tags: productivity notionhq notion note-taking
 comments: true
-description: TODO.
+description: In this post, I will share how to use Notions Icons tool to easily add icons to Notion and some tips in using Icons in Notion.
 analytics: true
 ---

 ## Problem with Adding Icons in Notion

  Notions comes with only limited set of icons.
 We can get beautiful icons from many websites like [Icon8](https://icons8.com/) , [Flaticon](https://www.flaticon.com/).
 But it is painful to add icons from those websites to notion notes.

- We need to first find the right icon from thousands of icons, then customize and download to my computer.
-After that we can upload new icon to Notion.

- So I decided to build this tool Myself and share it with the Notion community.
+So I have built a [Notion Icons](https://notion.erajasekar.com/) tool to easily add icons to Notion.

+ In this post, I will share how to use Notions Icons and some tips in using Icons in Notion.

  <br>